svenbledt/Warmane-Bot/docs/commands/report.md

 # Report Command

-The `/report` command report a warmane player for rule violations. adds them to the global blacklist and notifies moderators.
+The `/report` command report a warmane player for rule violations and add to global blacklist.

 ## Usage